ejmastnak/portfolio/src/tmg/chattmg/index.md

 <Image :src="interfaceHomeImg" caption="The chatbot's interface, modelled after the familiar ChatGPT interface visitors are used to, but with custom branding." />

-The article is meant as a technical guide for a specific audience: other people interested in building a custom chatbot who are familiar with the general Laravel/Vue/Inertia stack, but unfamiliar with setting up the infrastructure for a chatbot.
+The article is meant as a technical guide for other people interested in building a custom chatbot who are familiar with the general Laravel/Vue/Inertia stack, but unfamiliar with setting up the infrastructure for a chatbot.
 Throughout the write-up, I assume you're familiar with general Laravel/Vue/Inertia concepts (or willing to learn as you go); the write-up focuses on the chatbot-specific parts.

 ## Technical overview